suicidegirlsdev/nmi-gate/README.md

 Note that the project is "nmi-gate" so make sure the above is correct if used that for the dir.
 Warning: tests run against the live API.
-They are set to use the "demo" key now but still don't pass for various reasons.
+They are set to use the "demo" key now but still don't pass for various reasons, some seem outdated.
+Left for now.